SofairOfficial/github-actions/latex-action/README.md

 # LaTex Action

 This Docker container action aims at preparing a LaTeX document.
-It uses the [`latex-sandbox`]() Docker image to build the Docker container in which the LaTeX engine is executed to build the final document.
+It uses the [`latex`](https://github.com/AutonomyOrg/docker-images/tree/main/latex) Docker image to build the
+Docker container in which the LaTeX engine is executed to build the final document.

 ## Inputs